marceloxp/jsBaseClass/README.md

 ### Where to Use:
 - This feature is ideal for managing user preferences, session data, or any other information that needs to persist across page reloads.
-- Use `expires` to set a expiration date for the cookie.
+- Use `expires` to set an expiration date for the cookie.
 - Use `domain` and `path` to control the scope of the cookie.

 ## Boilerplate for Practical Use